Habanero Peppers – Fruity, Spicy and Beautiful

-Habanero peppers are very spicy chili peppers, well known all around the world.
-The pepper is defined by its high heat level and small, wrinkled shape.
+Habanero peppers are one of the most popular extra-spicy peppers.
+Well known all around the world, they are defined by their high heat level and small, wrinkled shape.

-They have a very fruity, unique flavor, but are often found to be too spicy for eating without cooking or preparing first.
-The habanero pepper has a somewhat mysterious history, with an uncertain origin (more on that later).
+Habaneros have a fruity, flowery flavor, but are often too spicy for eating without cooking or preparing them, first.
+These peppers also have a somewhat mysterious history, with an uncertain origin (more on that later).

 About Habanero Peppers